 However, there are many other remedies that mothers claim help increase their milk supply.
-Staying hydrated and well nourished is ideal for breastfeeding mothers.
-Some moms like drinking electrolyte drinks or sports drink, coconut water, or teas.
+Staying hydrated and well-nourished is ideal for breastfeeding mothers.
+Some moms like drinking electrolyte drinks or sports drinks, coconut water, or teas.
 Some women report success from eating foods such as oatmeal, chia seeds, brewer’s yeast, and flax seeds.
 Many companies make products that supposedly help increase milk supply, usually in the form of supplements, teas, and baked goods.
 Some women report drinking a beer helps stimulate milk production.
 Other moms enjoy baking lactation cookies, and many easy recipes can be found online.

 Your doctor may also prescribe you medication to help stimulate healthy lactation.